 With the kind permission of the landowner, a volunteer labour force started clearing the track bed at Trevarno Estate on Sunday 24th April 2005.

-Our volunteers have worked wonders since work commenced in April 2005.
+Our volunteers have worked wonders since that work commenced.
 Starting with a totally overgrown, and in some places impenetrable track bed, the team has cleared just over a mile down to the formation.
-A mile of new track has been laid, starting at Prospidnick in the north and travelling south towards the original site of Truthall Halt.
-We now have a temporary platform called Prospidnick Halt, and there is a platform at Tregadjack (originally called Trevarno).
-We have been granted planning permission to reinstate Truthall Halt and work has started there as well.
+A mile of new track has been laid, starting at Prospidnick in the north and travelling south.
+We now have a temporary platform called Prospidnick Halt, there is a platform at Trevarno, and we have reconstructed the original Truthall Halt at the far south of our current line.
+We have planning permission for a car park and a new station at Trevarno Farm, which is now our base.

-We were extremely proud, when all our hard work was recognised, as we were presented with the Ian Allan Heritage Railway of the Year Award, by Pete Waterman, at a ceremony in London a short while ago.
+We were extremely proud when all our hard work was recognised and Pete Waterman presented us with the Ian Allan Heritage Railway of the Year Award at a ceremony in London in 2011.
 When they visited us again the judges were especially impressed, after closer inspection and meeting the crew, with the tremendous progress that we had achieved to date and the obvious enthusiasm and commitment of our volunteers.

 In 2012 the Helston Railway Preservation Society was granted Charity status so now all donations can be gift aided which helps us to make all contributions go that little further.